-The District's current financial position remains strong even after working to recover from the COVID-19 pandemic.
-The Board reached and surpassed its goal of obtaining a 15% fund balance, and the District continues to collect revenue from the sinking fund millage to help offset general fund expenses.
+The District's current financial position remains strong even with the fund balance falling below the board's goal of 15%.
+The District's sinking fund millage is renewed through 2030, which greatly helps to offset general fund expenses.
 The increase in pension costs remained flat due to the offsetting MPSERS 147a funding and the 147c funds the State of Michigan passed through.
-The District continued to pay the state hard cap for health insurance which increased by 3.3%.
+The District continued to pay the state hard cap for health insurance which increased by 3.7%.
 The dental/vision costs stayed flat due to reductions in use caused by the pandemic.
-The District had no open contracts at the conclusion of the 2022 fiscal year, and all employee groups saw increases ranging from 3% to 7%.
+The District had no open contracts at the conclusion of the 2023 fiscal year, and all employee groups saw increases ranging from 3% to 7%.